MohannaAnsari/Cataract-Phase-Recognition-I3D-SWIN/README.md

 ## 🚀 Training the Swin Classifier

-python src/train_clip.py --model swin
+notebooks/swin_model.ipynb

-(You can add a CLI argument or just switch in code.)
+(You can use this notebook.)

 ---